Raj03042023/SpringBootTest/README.md

 Installation
 - Clone the Repo "https://github.com/Raj03042023/SpringBootTest"
 - Open the Folder in IntelliJ Idea as a Project (pom.xml)
+- Update the GitHub Bearer Token in "src\main\resources\application.properties" path with the supplied new key in the email
 - Open the Terminal, from the 'SpringBootTest' folder enter 'mvn clean install test' followed by Return Key

 Execution